rocket-pool/rocketpool/docs/index.rst

     :alt: Rocket Pool logo
     :align: center

-Rocket Pool is a next generation decentralised Ethereum proof of stake (POS) pool built to be compatible with Casper.
+Rocket Pool is a decentralised Ethereum staking network built to be compatible with the Ethereum 2.0 beacon chain.

 Contents
 ========